 A pleasant half or full day can be spent visiting local artists and don’t forget to drop in on the lavender farm where you can purchase gorgeous lavender products and maybe end the day with a star gazing tour.

-Kaikoura boasts a wonderful choice of restaurants and cafes and most serve the local delicacy Crayfish (lobster), or you may prefer to cook your own seafood having caught it earlier on one of the many fishing charter tours available.
+Kaikoura boasts a wonderful choice of restaurants and cafes and most serve the local delicacy Crayfish (lobster).
+Try the world famous Kaikoura Seafood BBQ, or you may prefer to cook your own seafood having caught it earlier on one of the many fishing charter tours available.

 For more information on what Kaikoura has to offer www.kaikoura.co.nz